The problem: Many teachers, for lack of an alternative, are forced to use financial literacy curriculums shaped by marketers rather than educators.

 What Has FoolProof for Schools Accomplished So Far?

 We thank our teachers for the dramatic growth in the use of our curriculum.
-As of June, 2016 FoolProof for Schools has brought meaningful financial literacy instruction to 275,000 students nationwide at 5,000+ schools.
-More than 7,000 teachers in over 11% of the nation's financial literacy classes have used our curriculum.
+In the past 5 years FoolProof for Schools has brought meaningful financial literacy instruction to over 440,000 students nationwide at 9,000+ schools.
+More than 8,600 educators in over 15% of the nation's financial literacy classes have used our curriculum.

-- Almost 1,300 new teachers joined the FoolProof team.
+- More than 1,400 new teachers joined the FoolProof team.

-- Used the program on 1.2 million separate occasions (up 38%)
+- Used the program on almost 1.2 million occasions.

 What Our Users Think

 Students find FoolProof very valuable.
-These statistics come from over 100,000 surveys submitted by students who worked through our high school curriculum:
+These statistics come from about 190,000 surveys submitted by students who worked through our high school curriculum:

 - 79% found FoolProof info easy to understand